drcmda/react-contextual/README.md

 Example: https://codesandbox.io/s/5v7n6k8j5p

 You can use the `context` higher-order-component to listen to one or multiple React context providers.
-Their values will be mapped to regular props, similar to how Redux operates.
+Their values will be mapped to regular props.
 You provide context as you normally would, look into Reacts [latest RFC](https://github.com/acdlite/rfcs/blob/new-version-of-context/text/0000-new-version-of-context.md) for more details.

 Make the consuming component a PureComponent and you get shallowEqual prop-checking for free, in other words, it only renders when the props you have mapped change.